-Sometimes, your pen name/writer's persona can be attached to a troupe if that's what catapulted you into online writer's fame.
-Like yabookprincess here on Inkitt started out on Wattpad where her big series was the My Bad Boy Neighbor and My Bad Girl Roommate one.
-It can be hard to escape such a thing, some writers loose readers in the process because, like musicians, their fans want the old stuff rather than their new stuff.
-I first garnered a lot of readers on Wattpad when I wrote certain fanfictions when I was having some trouble writing after finishing the second draft of Fanfictionalized, then titled Fanfiction.
+Sometimes, your pen name/writer's persona can be attached to a trope if that's what catapulted you into online writer's fame.
+Like yabookprincess here on Inkitt started out on Wattpad where her big series was with My Bad Boy Neighbor and its spin-off My Bad Girl Roommate.
+It can be hard to escape such a thing; some writers loose readers in the process because--like musicians--their fans want the old stuff rather than their new stuff.
+I first garnered a lot of readers on Wattpad when I wrote certain fanfictions when I was having some trouble investing and fully crafting characters after finishing the second draft of Fanfictionalized, then titled Fanfiction.
 I know, a little ironic I struggled with certain aspects of characters after finishing a draft for a story where a fanfiction writer finds love after her idol begins reading her story.
-Crazy, right?

 It can take years before an author truly finds their niche or finds a sense of rhythm/pattern to their writing.
 A comfort zone of sorts.
 Some have broader ones than others.
 Some might not notice they have one.
 And don't fret if you don't see one, it doesn't matter.
 As long as you enjoy writing what you do, that's what matters the most.